For Our Patients

 Are you a Veteran looking to receive health services?

-OHI has been named an eligible provider in The Veterans Choice Program.
-The Veterans Choice Program provides eligible veterans with the option to receive non-VA health care services from approved community health care providers their communities.
-Using this program will not have any impact on existing VA health care or any other VA benefit.
+OHI has been named an eligible provider in The Veterans Choice Program, an initiative provided through the Veteran Administration (VA).
+The Veterans Choice Program provides eligible veterans with the option to receive non-VA health care services from approved community healthcare providers.
+Using this program will not have any impact on a patient’s existing VA healthcare or any other VA benefit.

 Veterans can call (866) 606-8198 to find out if they qualify or visit http://www.va.gov/opa/choiceact/ and schedule an appointment at OHI.